| Fred Foy's place in radio and television history is a special one. I'd like to offer some memories of

 the final program, I concluded with the 1999 performance of "Lum and Abner Meet the Lone

 In the classroom I used Fred Foy's announcing as an example.
-Of course, we citizens of the United
+Of course, we citizens of the

-best way I could describe the quality and impact of Fred Foy's announcing style.
+That was the best way I could describe the quality and impact of Fred Foy's announcing style.

 For the opening segment of our radio programs, Mr. Foy kindly gave us permission to use a